Why have there been so many missed penalties at Euro 2025?

 “We practised penalties a lot in the lead up to the tournament, maybe it was just one of those crazy days, something in the air,” Morgan said.
 “But I'm sure we'll continue to practice and make sure we're prepared should that situation arise again.”

-Of the 13 penalties that have been missed at Euro 2025, it should be noted that three have come against the host nation Switzerland.
+Of all the penalties that have been missed at Euro 2025, it should be noted that three have come against the host nation Switzerland.
 Hegerberg missed her first penalty in the opening game in Basel, with Caldentey and Putellas also failing to convert against the hostile home fans in Bern.
+There have been more misses as the tournament has progressed, with players becoming more aware that others have been struggling.

 There was also the strange sight of Sweden’s goalkeeper stepping up to take their decisive fifth penalty of the shoot-out, with head coach Peter Gerhardsson later confirming that the players had wanted the decision to be taken out of their hands and had asked the coaching staff to draw up a list of penalty takers, from one to 11.